Understanding Termination Pay in Ontario

 The ESA is responsible for setting the minimum notice period, which is generally one week per year of service, up to a maximum of eight weeks.
 For example, if an employee earns $1,000 per week and has been with that company for four years, they would be entitled to four weeks of termination pay, resulting in a total of $4,000.

-Employees who have worked for less than three months are not eligible for notice; those who have worked for three months to a year are entitled to one week; and those who have worked for eight years or longer are entitled to eight weeks of notice.
+Employees who have worked for less than three months are typically not eligible for notice; those who have worked for three months to a year are entitled to one week; and those who have worked for eight years or longer are entitled to eight weeks of notice.

 What to do if you Did not Received Termination Pay you are Entitled to?